klojang4j/klojang-check/README.md

 This is a good time to point out that checks in the `CommonChecks` class _only_ validate "what it says on the tin".
 So the `writable()` check does not do an implicit null check.
-If the `file` argument in the above example can possibly be null, you must start your
+If the `file` argument in the above example can possibly be null, you must start with a null check.

 Checks on different values can be also be chained: